COVID-19 Support Package

 If your animal is eligible for a reduction in fees documented proof of eligibility is required.
 If certificates cannot be supplied a Statutory Declaration will be required.

 Registration fees include the State Government Levy pursuant to the Domestic Animals Act 1994.

-Holders of eligible pension cards are entitled to 50 percent reduction in registration fees.
-Please present your card in person at the time of registration.
+Holders of eligible pension cards are entitled to 50 percent reduction in registration fees (this excludes restricted breed, declared dangerous or menacing dogs).
+Please present your card in person at the time of registration and ensure that the Consent to Check Centrelink Details section is signed and dated.
 Concession fees are not applicable to Health Care Card holders.